Agencies and clients generally shack up together after a single blind date, (or a pitch, to give it its technical name.)

 But, and we should have guessed it given their environmental policies, Adnams decided to source their creative work locally.

-It’s understandable, after all they now had a template to copy, and agencies in Suffolk tend to be cheaper than those in Soho.
+It’s understandable from their point of view, they now had a template to copy and agencies in Suffolk are cheaper than those in Soho.

 Is it worth paying for Art Directors to Art Direct each execution when we already have a style to copy?